BrandonE/pixel-puzzles/README.md

 By default, the canvas is made up of 8<sup>4</sup> pixels.
 You can resize the canvas from anywhere between 3<sup>4</sup> and 9<sup>4</sup> pixels.
 Resizing the canvas will also empty it.

 You can also *Import* a puzzle from an image.
 Select an image from your machine to generate the puzzle.
-Images will be recolored and scaled to the current size of the canvas.
-Square images with high contrast will work best.
+Every pixel will either be on or off, so high contrast images work best.
+If the image is not square, you can *Stretch to Fit* (changes aspect ratio to 1x1) or *Resize Canvas* (maintains aspect ratio, but will not fill entire canvas).

 If you would like, you can *Export* the current canvas as an image.
 Importing the image will result in the canvas being restored.